General Movie Recording Precautions

 - If the card's writing speed is slow (due to fragmentation) and the indicator appears, formatting the card may make the writing speed faster.

-Note that the following restrictions apply in mode when [: Movie rec quality] is set to (NTSC) or (PAL), or when [: Audio compression] is set to [Enable].
+Note that the following restrictions apply when [: Movie rec quality] is set to (NTSC) or (PAL), or when [: Audio compression] is set to [Enable].

 - Sound will not be recorded for approx. the last two frames.